 Museums & Gardens

 Start your stay with a visit to the Museum of the Shenandoah Valley.
-Here, you’ll find the historic Glen Burnie house dating to 1794, surrounded by seven acres of formal gardens to stroll.
+Here, you’ll find the historic Glen Burnie House, which dates back to 1794 and is surrounded by seven acres of formal gardens to stroll.
 The galleries are home to works by Shenandoah Valley artists and a unique collection of miniature houses.
 More than three miles of walking trails crisscross the museum’s 90 acres, and visitors are welcome to explore the property year-round.

-Next, drive ten minutes to Abram’s Delight, Winchester’s oldest home, built in 1754.
+Around ten minutes from that site is Abram’s Delight Museum.
+The property is actually Winchester’s oldest home, built in 1754.
 During a visit to the main house and the 18th-century log cabin on the property, you’ll learn about what life was like for the Shenandoah Valley’s settlers.

 Out & About in Old Town

-Head to Old Town Winchester, the town’s more than 250-year-old market area, for the afternoon.
-Start with lunch at Cork Street Tavern, where salads, sandwiches, and burgers are served up in a historic 1830s building.
-From here, history and architecture buffs can take a self-guided walking tour to sights throughout Old Town, including George Washington’s Office Museum, the Beaux Arts Handley Regional Library, and the Georgian-Revival George Washington Hotel (note: if you’re planning a trip in the late fall or winter, be sure to check the historic site and museum websites before visiting as many close during the off-season).
+Head to Old Town Winchester, the town’s more than 250-year-old market area, for an afternoon.
+Stop by Cork Street Tavern, where salads, sandwiches, and burgers are served up in a historic 1830s building.
+From here, history and architecture buffs can take a self-guided walking tour to sites throughout Old Town.
+Don't miss George Washington’s Office Museum, the Beaux Arts Handley Regional Library, and the Georgian-Revival George Washington Hotel

-Spend the afternoon strolling the shops at Old Town’s Loudoun Street Pedestrian Mall.
-Browse the titles at Winchester Book Gallery, pick up essentials for outdoor adventures at Mountain Trails, and for a sweet treat, pop into Red Fox Creamery for a scoop of homemade ice cream.
+Spend the afternoon strolling the shops of Old Town’s Loudoun Street Pedestrian Mall.
+Browse the titles at Winchester Book Gallery, pick up essentials for outdoor adventures at Mountain Trails, and pop into Red Fox Creamery for a scoop of homemade ice cream.

 Wind down the day with a tasting flight of craft beer at Winchester Brew Works, then head to dinner at Union Jack Pub & Restaurant, housed in the Victorian-era Union Bank Building.
-For an evening out, check the performance calendars at The Monument and the Bright Box Theater, a pair of Old Town venues hosting live music and comedy acts.
+For an evening out, check the performance calendars at The Monument and the Bright Box Theater, a pair of Old Town venues known to host live music and comedy acts.

 Battlefields & BBQ

-Begin the day with a big breakfast at Bonnie Blue Southern Market & Bakery, which serves up hearty dishes like pulled pork and eggs, biscuits and gravy, or shrimp and grits in a historic Esso station.
+Begin the day with a big breakfast at Bonnie's Southern Market & Bakery, which serves up hearty dishes like pulled pork and eggs, biscuits and gravy, and shrimp and grits in a historic Esso station.

-Next, head to the Civil War Orientation Center to get an overview of the Shenandoah Valley Battlefields National Historic District where many important conflicts took place.
-You’ll find self-guided audio and driving tours to several Winchester sites including Kernstown Battlefield and Third Winchester Battlefield.
+Next, head to the Civil War Orientation Center inside the Winchester-Frederick County Visitors Center.
+There, you'll get an overview of the Shenandoah Valley Battlefields National Historic District, where many key conflicts in the war took place.
+You’ll find self-guided audio and driving tours to several Winchester sites, including Kernstown Battlefield and Third Winchester Battlefield.

 Drive south for a self-guided tour through Cedar Creek and Belle Grove National Historic Park, where the Battle of Cedar Creek took place, a pivotal moment in the Civil War which secured Union control of the Shenandoah Valley and assisted in the reelection of Abraham Lincoln.